What Are Hydroponic Systems and How Do They Work?

 Posted by

-Though the technology sounds cutting-edge, the history of hydroponics dates back to the famed Hanging Gardens of Babylon, one of the Seven Wonders of the Ancient World.
+Though the technology sounds modern, the history of hydroponics dates back to the Hanging Gardens of Babylon, one of the Seven Wonders of the Ancient World.
 The Euphrates River was diverted into channels that cascaded down the lavish garden walls.
 In the 13th century, Marco Polo wrote of witnessing floating gardens in China.
 However, hydroponics is far from merely an innovation of the ancient ages.
 In the 1990s, NASA grew aeroponic bean seedlings in zero gravity aboard a space station, opening up the possibility of sustainable agriculture in space.
 Hydroponics continues to be a timeless and dynamic method of water conservation and crop production.

 What is hydroponics?

-Hydroponics is the cultivation of plants without using soil.
+Hydroponics is the cultivation of plants with water and nutrient solutions rather than soil.
 Hydroponic flowers, herbs, and vegetables are planted in inert growing media and supplied with nutrient-rich solutions, oxygen, and water.
 This system fosters rapid growth, stronger yields, and superior quality.
 When a plant is grown in soil, its roots are perpetually searching for the necessary nutrition to support the plant.
 If a plant’s root system is exposed directly to water and nutrition, the plant does not have to exert any energy in sustaining itself.
 The energy the roots would have expended acquiring food and water can be redirected into the plant’s maturation.
-As a result, leaf growth flourishes as does the blooming of fruits and flowers.
+As a result, leaf growth and the blooming of fruits and flowers flourishes.

 Plants sustain themselves by a process called photosynthesis.
 Plants capture sunlight with chlorophyll (a green pigment present in their leaves).
 They use the light’s energy to split water molecules they’ve absorbed via their root system.
-The hydrogen molecules combine with carbon dioxide to produce carbohydrates, which plants use to nourish themselves.
+The hydrogen molecules combine with carbon dioxide to produce carbohydrates that plants use to nourish themselves.
 Oxygen is then released into the atmosphere, a crucial factor in preserving our planet's habitability.
 Plants do not need soil to photosynthesize.
 They need the soil to supply them with water and nutrients.
 When nutrients are dissolved in water they can be applied directly to the plant’s root system by flooding, misting, or immersion.
 Hydroponic innovations have proven direct exposure to nutrient-filled water can be a more effective and versatile method of growth than traditional irrigation.

 How does hydroponics work?

-To maintain a flourishing hydroponic system, you will need to become acquainted with a few components that make hydroponics run efficiently.
+To maintain a flourishing hydroponic system, you need to become acquainted with a few components that make hydroponics run efficiently.

 Growing media